Parent: Internet and Networking

 Connecting to Ubuntu IRC

-Once you have properly configured XChat, log on to freenode by clicking the Connect button on the Network List page.
+Once you have properly configured XChat, log on to libera by clicking the Connect button on the Network List page.

 You can join additional channels by typing the following.
 This example joins the ubuntu IRC channel: